Barry's Time Travel Review Score

 John completes telling this story to the Barkeep.
 However, the Barkeep knows all of this.
 It is his own life’s story after all.
 He doesn’t reveal that yet.
 Barkeep tells John that he knows the location of the “stranger” who ruined Jane’s life.
 Barkeep promises that he will give John the opportunity of revenge, of killing that stranger free of any consequences.
 John and Barkeep use the violin box to travel back in time to the point where Jane was attending night school.
 John equips himself with a gun and goes looking for the stranger but bumps into Jane.
 John soon realizes that he is that “stranger”.
 He falls in love with Jane and has sex with her.

-Yes folks, the male self goes back in time when he was female and has sex with him/herself.
-Bizarre, we now know another one of those things that is apparently possible.
+Yes, folks, the male self goes back in time when he was female and has sex with him/herself.
+Bizarre, we now know another one of those things that is apparently possible in this universe of the film.
 Talk about self-sufficient!
 Hang on, there is more to come.

 While all of this is happening, Barkeep quietly slips out and goes forward to 1970 – to the event of the bomb defusal, the first scene of the movie.
-Barkeep reaches to see the Fizzle bomber placing the bomb; they get into a gun fight, then into a fist fight.
+Barkeep arrives to notice the Fizzle bomber placing the bomb; they get into a gunfight, then into a fist fight.
 Barkeep gets his ass handed to him and faints.
 He wakes up just in time to see John’s face getting burnt trying to defuse the bomb.
 Barkeep helps John with the violin box.
 The Fizzle bomber escapes.

 Barkeep heads to the time when Jane has given birth.
 Mr. Robertson joins him there.
 It is shown that he too has a little violin box of his own and can travel through time, he seems to head the Temporal Bureau.
 Barkeep steals Jane’s baby and travels back to 1945 with the baby.
 He abandons the baby at the orphanage.

 Yep, not only does the male from a future time has sex with his past girl self, the baby born as a result is the origin of him/herself too.
 Messed up right?
 That is truly self-sufficient indeed!
 This also explains why the baby would grow with both sex organs.
-Ladies and gentlemen, that’s your predestination paradox right there.
-Jane/John is a self-created entity because the “himself” from a future time has sex with the “herself” from a past time.
+Ladies and gentlemen, that’s your predestination and bootstrap paradox right there.
+Jane/John is a self-created entity because the “he” from a future time has sex with the “she” from a past time.

-John recovers and uses the tape left to him by Barkeep to prep to become a temporal agent.
+John recovers from the shock of the truth and uses the tape left to him by Barkeep to prep to become a temporal agent.
 Seven years later, in 1992, John jumps back to 1970 wearing a coat and a hat to defuse a bomb set by the Fizzle bomber.
-John gets into a gun fight with the Fizzle bomber and ends up getting distracted.
+John gets into a gunfight with the Fizzle bomber and ends up getting distracted.
 The bomb goes off burning John’s face.